MatheusRibeiroVidal/MatheusRibeiroVidal.github.io/Zola_builder/content/projects/oj.md

 - Verify results with analytical formulas

 # Context
-This project idea came to me during breakfast [and you can check it out in this blog post](/posts/OJ_problem) why it is, most likely, a virtual waste of effort and computing power.
+This project idea came to me during breakfast [and you can check out in this blog post](/posts/oj-problem) why it is, most likely, a virtual waste of effort and computing power.

 The basic idea is to check if it is enough to shake my orange juice bottle *only* once to appropriately mix the pulp to the juice before pouring into the cup.